Short answer

 Example CSV structure:

-Destination URL,Name,Domain,Shortlink,QR Code Template,Tags
+Destination URL,Name,Domain,Shortlink,QR Code Template,Tags,Directory

-https://example.com/product-2,Product 2,,prod-2,,retail;clearance
+https://example.com/product-2,Product 2,,prod-2,,retail;clearance,Resources

-https://example.com/product-3,Product 3,,,Premium QR,retail
+https://example.com/product-3,Product 3,,,Premium QR,retail,

 Smart column matching